prob140/prob140.github.io/about.md

 In all my courses I aim to make learning as efficient and enjoyable as possible.
 In particular, I try to make the lectures a great way to learn the material.
 So show up (there will be no videos) and ask lots of questions.
 A preparation guide is provided each week; it lists the reading and practice that students should do before attempting the week's assignments.
 These lists aren't just decoration.
 They are designed to be helpful.
 Homework will go faster if you've done the reading and some practice first.

 But rather than reading more advice from me, listen to your fellow students instead.
-Here are quotes from student evaluations of the Spring 2019 course.
+Here are quotes from student evaluations of the Fall 2019 course.
 They are from answers to the question "What advice would you give to another student who is considering taking this course?"
 On the first day of class I show all of the responses to this question so you can see that the subset below is representative.

-- ATTEND LECTURE!
-Be ready to put in a lot of work for this course.
-Despite being challenging, this course is incredibly rewarding.
-- Do practice problems and don't do the assignments last minute.
-- Is the textbook required reading?
-(For 140 the answer is YES YES YES YES YES.
-The textbook is your new bible.
-Study it.)
-Is lecture/discussion worth going.
-(The answer is again YES YES YES!!!!!!!!! ...
-Your choice: spend an hour or so in lec/discussion vs spending double or triple amount of time on your own trying to understand the material)
-- If you take this class properly and actually keep up with the lectures, it's incredibly fascinating.
-One important thing to note is that as we are (mostly) technical majors, this isn't one of those classes you can just binge watch lectures for at the end of the semester.
-This class *requires* time every week, especially for lab and hw.
-It'll be an amazing, fulfilling class if you do take it seriously, but you'll just have regret and be annoyed at yourself if you don't.
-- I went into the class not knowing anyone but met an amazing study group in office hours and wouldn't have been able to do the class without them.
-With that said, if you do end up working with other people make sure that you're all challenging each other and asking questions until you all are on the same page.
-It doesn't help anyone if you pretend to understand what's going on when you really don't and it will show in your performance in the class.
-Do the work and the results will follow.
--  If you are an average student like me you NEED this class.
-This course can change the way you learn and think.
-Do not be afraid ...
-The pace is demanding ... but in the middle of the semester you will change.
-Things will start to "click" and it is indescribable how satisfying it is.
-- Make sure that you conceptually understand the homework/labs. (and don't just do them for the grade)
-- Each assignment/question serves a purpose.
-Whether it is to build a foundation or reveal an interesting idea. ...
-Understanding and doing each assignment is vital to get the most out of the course.
-- This class is what you make of it: if you work hard and consistently and honestly, you will LOVE this class, but if you slack off, you will not have a good time.
-- I personally think this is one of the most important, well– developed classes Berkeley has to offer ...
-- Trust me.
-The time you spend on this course is time well spent.
+- Go to lecture and section.
+This is the most efficient way for you to learn this material.
+The more regularly you see the material in this class, the better you'll be at it.
+It's not worth ditching a lecture or discussion to go do something else (especially lecture) since catching up takes double the amount of time it would have if you had just gone.
+Trust me.
+This was in the course evaluations that I read when I started this class and I was a fool for not listening sometimes – don't be like me!
+- Read the textbook!!!
+I've never read textbooks before this class because they're usually bad, but the textbook for this class was super helpful.
+- The textbook is gold.
+The textbook is love.
+The textbook is everything.
+- And discussion sections were also really helpful as well because the staff is very knowledgeable and the questions we go over in section are relevant.
+- If you need help, you will get it... the staff is truly fantastic.
+They not only want you to succeed, but they also prioritize in helping your intuition grow.
+- Don't fall behind.
+It's easy to neglect a week of work and then just get the HW from a friend and what not and say "I'll come back to it later."
+Don't do that.
+You're hurting yourself.
+- The class will challenge you, especially if this is your first exposure to probability, but you will be stunned by how much you will come away with at the end of the semester.
+All you have to do is put the work in.
+- If you're like me and your goal is to see what the least amount of work you can do in a class and still do well is, the answer in this class is to do all of it.
+- This class is extremely time–consuming.
+This course is very difficult (not impossible), and designed so that you struggle your way through the material.
+Every single aspect of the lecture/lab/hw is meticulously designed, and it will be overwhelming.
+I would suggest taking this class at a time when you have the energy and willingness to dedicate serious time every week to the subject.
+- This class is not as difficult as others describe it to be, but it is time–consuming and does require a lot of effort.
+As long as you do the homeworks, labs, and the review set problems, you should do fairly well in this course.
+Go to office hours if you get stuck on the homework, the TAs are really helpful.
+Make sure to take advantage of every resource offered, I wish I did at the beginning of the semester.
+Overall, this class is the most worthwhile course I have ever taken here at Berkeley.

+Over the past few semesters, students are increasingly pointing out that Prob 140 teaches them more than probability.
+Here are some excerpts from Fall 2019 evaluations.

+- This class didn't just teach me probability theory, this class taught me algebra, calculus, linear algebra, geometry and probability theory.
+- [Y]ou will see your ability to problem solve greatly improve.
+I think there is a decent size of students that feel awkward doing math – I'm one of them – and Prob 140 is a great course to introduce you into the problem solving skills required for upper division data science.
+- More than the grade you have in this course, more than the grade you get on the exams, you will walk away with the ability to solve problems for yourself which is fundamentally more marketable, and far more important than the particular skillset you will learn in this class.
+- I love how much confidence this course instills!
+Whenever I do interviews for Data Science roles now, I am always the most confident about the probability portion of the interviews.
+- The material and coursework is life–changing because it's cool, but the collaboration you do with your peers is an entirely different beast.
+This course changed my perspective of Berkeley and collaboration so take advantage of working in teams and groups.
+- DON'T be afraid to drop your old study habits and try out new study styles.
+This class gives you a great opportunity to learn how to learn and how YOU learn.
+- I highly recommend anyone taking this class, as it teaches you not only probability, but also an ability to learn by yourself when you encounter something you cannot deal with at first glance.